Brain-Connectivity-Lab/Single-Scan-Subject-Specific-component-extraction-in-dFC-using-DL/README.md

 ## To just view the figures provided in the manuscript
 run the results_and_figures.m file.

   i) Before running change the working directory path.
-Put the path of the dir where the repo was downloaded. ii) Just by running thr results_and_figures.m file now you should be able to genrate the figures corresponding to the Schefer_HCP_419 roi atlas.
+Put the path of the dir where the repo was downloaded.

+  ii) Just by running the results_and_figures.m file, now you should be able to generate the figures corresponding to the Schefer_HCP_419 roi atlas.

 ## To recreate everything, you will have to do the following
 1) Download the HCP data and run divide_in_3_and_get_reg_ts_files.m